Where is the Nophelet?

-Where is the Nophelet? (Где находится нофелет?) is a Soviet 1988 romantic comedy directed by Gerald Bezhanov.
+Where is the Nophelet? (Где находится нофелет?) is a Soviet 1988 comedy directed by Gerald Bezhanov.

 Plot

 Talented engineer Pavel Fedorovich Golikov who works at a research institute in a team comprised purely of females, is surprisingly timid and inexperienced in his relationships with women considering that he is more than forty years old.
 He is still single and lives with his parents who have long dreamed of having grandchildren.
 They unsuccessfully introduce him to unmarried daughters of friends in the hope that Pavel will finally marry.
 But suddenly cheerful and reckless Gena comes to Moscow for furniture - Pavel's cousin.
 At the request of Pavel's parents, Gena decides to stay in Moscow until he finds a wife for his brother.
 First, Gena disguises Pavel in a new suit, then they get acquainted with various girls using the pick-up line "Where is the nophelet?" ("Nophelet(e)" is an anadrome — the word "telephone" pronounced in the reverse order).
 But in his quiet fantasies of family life and children, Pavel sees an unknown female passenger, with whom he travels on a daily bus.

 Later Gena's wife arrives who is troubled by his lengthy absence - she is an imperious and commanding woman, and as Pavel's parents look at her they even begin to doubt the need to marry off their son.
 Subsequently Pavel sorts out his timidity and decides to speak with the stranger from the bus.